The Sociopath Next Door explains who sociopaths are and how they can harm and damage you (and society).

 What Causes Sociopathy?

-What the other factors are, we don’t know too well as of today.
+What the other factors are, we don’t know too well as of today, but these are some likely causes:

 Some research went into childhood abuse, but the results are inconsistent.